devustine/COS101/fullnotes/01_intro-to-computing.md

 - Privacy concerns

 It is essential to consider the impact of these technologies and work towards ensuring that their benefits are maximized while minimizing their negative impact.

-Thanks for watching, and I hope you've learned something new from this overview of computing and its impact on society.
-See you in the next class.